Skip to main content

 Coffee- and teabreak

-Plenary feedback on both break-out sessions
+Plenary feedback on break-out sessions

 Workshop conclusions, follow-up and closure